-When people have secure attachments, they believe others have a good, kind, caring heart and expect the best from them.
-Meaning even those who grew with healthy childhood attachment, as they think others are good can become confused in a narcissistic relationship, as the reality you live when you first meet the narcissist you live.
-It’s real, with the gaslighting and projection than the blame-shifting, you often get left full of self-doubts and insecurities.
-The next relationship you carry those insecurities with you.
+When people have secure attachments, they believe others have a good, kind, caring hearts and expect the best from them.
+Meaning even those who grew with healthy childhood attachment, as they think others are good, can become confused in a narcissistic relationship, as the reality you live when you first meet the narcissist you live with.
+It’s real.
+With the gaslighting and projection than the blame-shifting, you often get left full of self-doubts and insecurities.
+In the next relationship, you carry those insecurities with you.

 Happiness can be deeply affected by the ending of a relationship, job loss, death of a loved one, health problems, money problems, being unhappy can affect your self-esteem.
-Rejection can knock your confidence, and these can lead into the woe is me mindset, then you’re on the lookout for all the negatives in life.
+Rejection can knock your confidence, and this can lead to the woe is me mindset, then you’re on the lookout for all the negatives in life.
 Leading to the woe is me mentality.

-Jealous and envy cause so many insecurities, years ago when people lived in the same towns or villages, and people owned similar things, theirs wasn’t as much competition to see, those from the top 5% would do their best to keep control of that.
-Now we see from t.v and media what others have.
+Jealous and envy cause so many insecurities.
+Years ago, when people lived in the same towns or villages, and people owned similar things, there wasn’t as much competition to see.
+Those from the top 5% would do their best to keep control of that.
+Now we see from t.v and the media what others have.
 That quick fix of getting things means some people grow to feel entitled, nothing wrong with this, and they do, however, need to learn that if they want something, they need to be themselves and go all out to earn them without the need to destroy others, those who do well and give back are more fulfilled than those who take and lose out.
-We are allowed to want the simple things, the big things or the grand things, it’s all personal preference as to who you want to be, your journey in life, where you’d like to go.
+We are allowed to want the simple things, the big things or the grand things.
+It’s all personal preference as to who you want to be, your journey in life, where you’d like to go.

-Over many years of being hurt by others, we slowly become progressive not to trust in others, as people hurt us and often walk away.
+Over many years of being hurt by others, we slowly become progressive, not trusting others, as people hurt us and often walk away.

-Having a lack of confidence, this usually starts from somewhere, either picking up out parents lack confidence (learned behaviour.) or from teachers, friends, other family members.
+A lack of confidence usually starts from somewhere, either picking up our parents lack of confidence (learned behaviour.) or from teachers, friends, other family members.